dorkodu/sage/paper/7 -- Execution.md

 2. For each *links* as **[** *linkName* **:** *linkAttributes* **]** **:**
     1. Assert: *linkName* is a link defined on *entityType*.
     2. Let *linkType* be the Entity/Entity Collection type that *linkName* points to.
-    4. Let *linkArguments* be the result of running the resolver function of *linkName*, which is defined in *schema*, with the parameter *referenceValue*.
+    4. Let *linkArguments* be the result of calling the resolver function of *linkName*, which is defined in *schema*, with the parameter *referenceValue*.
     5. Let *linkQuery* be a Sage query as follows **:**
         -   **type:** *linkType*
         -   **attributes:** *linkAttributes*